 The first paragraph here was copied in from Word, while the second was written in Scrivener.
 The difference is obvious, but how do you fix it?

 Luckily, it’s pretty easy to do.
-You just have to go up to the top menu and click Format, then Ruler.
+In Scrivener 1 for Windows, you just have to go up to the top menu and click Format, then Ruler.
 There’s also a keyboard shortcut (Control + Shift + R).
 Either of these methods will give you a ruler to play with.

 Now you can see that the length of the line is being controlled by the little arrow that shows up right where all the line breaks are.
 To fix it, all you have to do is highlight the section, the click and drag the arrow to the place where you want the line to break.
 Problem solved!